-These Splunk Cloud Terms of Service (“Agreement“) between you (“Customer”) and Splunk Inc. (“Splunk”), (the “Agreement”), govern Customer’s access to and use of the Service, the Splunk Software, the Splunk Applications and the Splunk Content.
+These Splunk Cloud Terms of Service (“Agreement“) between you (“Customer”) and Splunk Inc. (“Splunk”), govern Customer’s access to and use of the Service (as defined below).
 By accessing or using a Service in any manner, Customer agrees to the Agreement.
 Please refer to Section 15 for definitions of certain capitalized terms.

 1. SPLUNK’S RESPONSIBLITIES

 1.1 Service Subscriptions.
 Subject to Customer’s compliance with this Agreement, Splunk will make the applicable Services available to Customer during the Subscription Term.
 Splunk will provide Support for the applicable Services to Customer during the Subscription Term at no additional charge.
 During the Subscription Term and any subsequent renewal periods, Splunk will use commercially reasonable efforts to make the Services available according to Splunk’s Service Level Schedule, which is available at https://www.splunk.com/en_us/legal/splunk-cloud-service-level-schedule.html, and subject to planned downtime and any unscheduled emergency maintenance according to Splunk’s Maintenance Policy referenced in the Splunk Service Level Schedule.